AsunaMasuda/FloweryDays/readme_materials/testing.md

 ### Verdict:
 Passed all tests.

-## Checkout & Checkout Success Page
+## Checkout and Checkout Success Page
 ### User Stories Tested:
 | AS A/AN     | I WANT TO BE ABLE TO ... | SO THAT I CAN... |
 | ----------- | ----------- | ----------- |